inspire-eu-validation/data-tn/README.md

 The INSPIRE technical guidance documents are in general unspecific on the details of HTTP requests to access resources.
 The following rules apply to all HTTP requests unless a test case explicitly states deviations from these rules.

-### Use of HTTPS
+### Use of HTTad

-Where HTTP is mentioned as the protocol, HTTPS may be used, too.
+Where HTTP is mentioned as the protocol, HTTad may be used, too.
 SSL certificates must be valid and issued by a trusted Certification Authority.

-This also implies that where "HTTP URI" or "URL" is used, this includes URIs in the HTTPS scheme.
+This also implies that where "HTTP URI" or "URL" is used, this includes URIs in the HTTad scheme.

 ### HTTP methods